-Take the flat top back to where it all began with an angular, military style.
+Take the flat top back to where it all began with an angular, military-style.
 This masculine look is created by pairing a closely shorn high skin fade with a cropped flat top.
 The result?
-A simple, sharp and commanding cut that will emphasize strong jawlines and chiselled cheekbones.
+A simple, sharp, and commanding cut that will emphasize strong jawlines and chiseled cheekbones.

 3. Curly Flat Top

 When it comes to the flat top, it isn’t just straight-haired men who can enjoy the trend.
 If you’re currently sporting charming, mysterious curls, keep cool during summer by structuring these into a well-sculpted flat top.
 Ultimately, however, this fresh, modern look isn’t a favorite merely for its warm weather practicality and is a winner all year round.

 4. Flat Top + Designs